pauleveritt/fastapi_webinar/docs/03_heroes/index.md

         del heroes[hero_id]
         return dict(ok=True)
   ```
+- (SK) Explain the role of `BaseModel`
-- Now return to the first test and run just it...it passes
+- Now return to the first test and run just that one...it passes
+  - (*) Our tests are a "Smarter" consumer of our code, just like JS
-- Add a test for the JSON and another test for direct method:
+- **USE `fat` Live Template** to add a test for the JSON and another test for direct method:
   ```python
   def test_read_heroes(client):
       response = client.get("/heroes/")